Treadmill vs Elliptical: What’s The Difference

 So, which is better?
 The answer is both, depending on your fitness goals and personal preferences.
 If your main focus is speed intervals and endurance training to help you be a better runner, then a treadmill is probably your best option.
 If you want to minimize your impact while cross-training, then an elliptical trainer is your choice.

-Both offer cardiovascular benefits, targets large muscle groups, improves balance and stability, and reduces stress.
+Both offer cardiovascular benefits, target large muscle groups, offer rehabilitation benefits, and increase speed.
 They also help you burn more calories which, when combined with a healthy diet, promotes weight loss.
 Both ellipticals and treadmills enable users a way to work out in the comfort of their home instead of having to go to a gym.

 Many people choose to use both machines to achieve better overall fitness.
 It’s up to you!